What happens after completing treatment?

 Take a tour of Aurora House

-Aurora Counsellors work closely with members during their last week of programming as part of relapse prevention.
-During this time, counsellors provide members with options for potential transitional houses if they’re interested in moving into one post-treatment.
-Aurora Recovery Centre has a transitional house of its own, as well as relationships with various Canadian transitional houses and organizations.
+ARC counsellors work closely with members during their last week of programming at the centre as part of relapse prevention.
+During this time, our counsellors provide members with options for potential transitional houses if they’re interested in moving into one post-treatment.
+At ARC, we have a transitional house of its own, which could be a viable option for our members.
+But, we also have a number of relationships with other Canadian transitional houses and organizations.

 Aurora Recovery Centre’s philosophies are consistently reflected in the way we value our members and staff.
 Everything we do is in the interest of our members’ recovery for life.